 Related: Download Your Free Mind Mapping Worksheets

-3. Stop Listening to Your Feelings when Setting Goals
+3. Stop Listening to Your Feelings When Setting Goals

 Oh, I know this sounds crazy!
 But hear me out!
 Many times in life we WANT to do things, but we don’t FEEL like doing them.